Skip to content

 WORKDIR /workspace

-# The supervisor will be launched when you attach via sb attach
+# The client will be launched when you attach via sb attach

 CMD ["/bin/sbsh", "terminal", "--name", "background-terminal", "-p", "default"]